-So today, on International Women’s Day, we’re honouring these strong, courageous and wave-making women from around the world, especially those who live with us in our humble island home.
+So, for International Women’s Day (8th March), we’re honouring these strong, courageous and wave-making women from around the world, especially those who live with us in our humble island home.
 Right here in Bali, we have an incredible community of women who have made huge positive changes, whether fighting for the environment, the people, the animals or for peace – the island is full of inspirational female figures who deserve a mention on this historical day.

 For the planet

 Beginning with the new generation of activists, Bali is home to the inspiring young girls from Bye Bye Plastic Bags, Isabel and Melati.
 At just 13 and 15 years-old, these legendary little ladies convinced the government to ban environmentally devastating plastic bags on the island.
-They even spoke at international Ted Talks around the world, and we’ve never seen so many recycled bags in Bali since.
-Also fighting for a cleaner, greener future is long-time expat Electra Gillies, founder of gorgeous Eco Gypsy Houses.
-Her online eco magazine promotes environmentally friendly travel, sustainable living and she even sells her own ethical beachwear.
+They even spoke at international TED Talks around the world, and we’ve never seen so many recycled bags in Bali since.
+Also fighting for a cleaner, greener future is the group of Mums from IbuBumi Bali (an eco-friendly home-products store) and long-time expat Electra Gillies, founder of gorgeous Eco Gypsy Houses, whose online eco magazine promotes environmentally friendly travel, sustainable living and she even sells her own ethical beachwear.

 For the people